What is Agentic Commerce?

 2. The agent gathers shipping and payment details.

-3. The agent sends a checkout request to the merchant's ACP endpoint.
+3. For ACP: The agent sends a checkout request to the merchant's ACP endpoint.

-3. A verified token is returned to the agent and passed to the merchant to finalize payment.
+3. A verified payment authorization is returned to the agent and passed to the merchant to finalize payment.

 4. The merchant captures funds and returns order confirmation.